 The other members cannot be located with these ‘Scout’ designations either in Forces records, nor those of the Red Cross or the Friends but tentative research suggests

 Cecil Herbert Augustus Lant born Oct 1898, Cambridge d 19/1/1961

 Horace Arthur Longley b 12/2/1899 A military family – In Chesterton 1911

 - F25821 and 225821 Air Mechanic 2 RAF 1917 and 1918

 C Jolley Jolley has not been clearly identified.
+A Cyril Jolley was named as a 12th Cambridge Kings Scout in the Cambridge Chronicle and University Journal of 18th June 1915.
 The Chesterton based Jolley families were large.
 A ‘Charles Jolley’ was born in 1901 and a ‘Charlie Jolley’ in 1902, and the initial C is common as a middle name.